dispetx/pdpi/README.md

 it has everything to do with relations between humans in every sense.

-For example, every cybersecurity question or AI-safety question is determined by formal legal interpretatiton.
+For example, every cybersecurity question or AI-safety question is determined by formal legal interpretation.
 Cyberattacks like ransomware attacks are not a problem at all.
 The problem lies just in our interpretation of such attacks.
 It is the legal structure and every legal, financial and existential pressure that appear as a ransomware problem.
 But in a normal society, such transformations of bytes should not have any effect on a well-being of a human being.
 The fact that many transformations of bytes can lead to bad situations is a human problem of dealing with a situation and it has nothing to do with bytes.

 What is the most important characteristic of internet?
 Redundancy.
 If the complete IT infrastructure were redundant, then computers would be secure.